Mt-Lampert/02_-_Weather_App__react/journal.md

 # TO DO NEXT

-- [ ] Install the Testing Environment
 - [ ] Write the features and the wireframes
 - [ ] Outline the specs as pending Unit Tests.

 # Journal

+## 2022-12-13 21:47

+Finished the following Todo items:

+- [x] ~~Install the Testing Environment~~

+Went smoothly with the help of [Robin Wieruch](https://www.robinwieruch.de/vitest-react-testing-library/).

 ## 2022-12-13 20:15